 If your home isn’t wired for Fios, however, you’ll definitely need a technician to come out and get everything set up.
 The Fios-ceritifeid technician will have to install an Optical Network Terminal (ONT) on the outside of your home and run a coaxial line inside to wherever you want your router.

 Overall, we recommend going with the self-installation option if your house is already wired for Fios, since it saves you the installation fee.

 It’s recommended that you use the Verizon-recommended WiFi router rather than a third-party router.
 The reason for this is that Verizon WiFi equipment is made specifically to work with the Optical Network Terminal box on the side of your house.

 Verizon Fios Customer Reviews

-To date, we’ve asked 17,354 Verizon Fios users if they would recommend Fios to a friend.
-So far, 61.7% of them said they would recommend their service to a friend.
+To date, we’ve asked 28,911 Verizon Fios users if they would recommend Fios to a friend.
+So far, 62.6% of them said they would recommend their service to a friend.

-) but mainly offers service in 9 states including New York, New Jersey, Pennsylvania, and six other states.
+Fios has limited availability (see the Fios availability map).
+Verizon Internet is availabile in 9 states including New York, New Jersey, Pennsylvania, and six other states as of 2021.